Mapk58/SDwP/assigment_2/readme.md

 1. Design and implement a system for classrooms assignment in educational institutions via Telegram Bot
 2. Design and implement a system that will analyze cloud gaming users.
-3. Put it all in docker
+3. Put first task in docker